pmndrs/xr/docs/getting-started/all-hooks.md

 Hook for getting the session visibility state.

+### `useXRHitTestSource`

+Hook for creating a hit test source originating from the provided object or xr space.

+### `useXRHitTest`

+Hook that allows to set up a continous hit test originating from the provided object or xr space.

+### `useXRRequestHitTest`

+Hook that returns a function to request a single hit test.

+### `useRequestXRAnchor`

+Hook that returns a function that allows to request a xr anchor.

+### `useXRAnchor`

+Hook for requesting and storing a single xr anchor.

 ## Space

 @react-three/xr provides several hooks to synchronize the space provided by WebXR with the scene.